JS-Abrokwah/My_First_Angular_App/README.md

-# My_First_Angular_App
+# My Mock Inventory Application
-This is my first frontend application I created with Angular framework
+This apllication is a project I created with Angular when I was learning the Angular Framework